Ayya48822/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that add execute permission to the owner and group owner and read permission to other users of file hello
+script that adds execute permission to all subdirectories subdirectories of the current directory for the owner the group owner and all other users